Wild Goose State Trail: WI State Highway 60 to Burnett

 After a slight uphill climb for 4.5 miles, the Wild Goose State Trail arrives in Juneau.
 The trail winds past the large factory complex of Sensient Technologies Corporation.
 Sensient makes colors, flavors, and fragrances used in food, beverages, and pharmaceuticals.

-Leaving Juneau, the Wild Goose Trail runs congruent to Wisconsin State Highway 26 for 3 miles.
+Leaving Juneau, the Wild Goose Trail runs congruent to Wisconsin State Highway 26 for three miles.
 While the highway is not always visible, traffic can easily be heard.
 After passing the Dodge County Airport, a trailhead appears at the intersection of Wisconsin State Highways 26 and 33.
 An information kiosk, self-registration station, and picnic tables are found there.
 Bicyclists should use caution when crossing Wisconsin State Highway 33.

 Three miles north of Juneau, the Wild Goose Trail runs through Minnesota Junction.
 This small community was named for the place where an east-west Milwaukee Road line, expected to extend to Minnesota, intersected a north–south Chicago and Northwestern Railroad line.
 The north–south line was abandoned in 1984, and is now the Wild Goose State Trail.
 The trail still crosses the operational east–west Wisconsin and Southern Railroad line.
 Bicyclists should exercise care when crossing these tracks.

 While the trail is surrounded by trees and bushes, the landscape becomes more agricultural in the 3.5 miles from Minnesota Junction to Burnett.
-When crossing County Road E, bicyclists may want to diverge from the trail and bike 350 yards west to Nitschke County Park.
+When crossing County Highway E, bicyclists may want to diverge from the trail and bike 350 yards west to Nitschke County Park.
 Park lands include 39 preserved animal effigy, conical, and linear mounds believed to have been constructed between 800-1100 AD.

-Back on the trail, its entrance into Burnett is marked by old railroad cars left on a side rail by the grain elevator.
+Back on the Wild Goose State Trail, the path’s entrance into Burnett is marked by old railroad cars left on a side rail by the grain elevator.
 The trail then swerves onto Depot Street.
-To reach the trailhead, cyclists turn left (west) at the intersection of Depot and Main Street, and bike 0.3 mile to a small town park.
-Just off Main Street, the park stands next to the town hall and volunteer fire department.
-A covered picnic shelter, flush toilets, playground, and athletic field are found there next to babbling Spring Brook.
-It is 11.6 miles from Wisconsin State Highway 60 to the town park in Burnett.
-Burnett was named for Ellsworth Burnett, a government surveyor who was killed nearby in 1836.
+To reach Burnett Town Hall Park, cyclists turn left (west) from the trail at the intersection of Depot and Main Street.
+Bike 0.3 mile to the small town park, located off Main Street next to the town hall and volunteer fire department.

 Map of trailheads and addresses along this section of the trail.